freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-152-writing-12-as-a-sum-of-inverse-squares/index.md

 ---
-title: Problem 152: Writing 1/2 as a sum of inverse squares
+title: Writing 1/2 as a sum of inverse squares
 ---
 ## Problem 152: Writing 1/2 as a sum of inverse squares